NG-ZORRO/ng-zorro-antd/components/drawer/doc/index.en-US.md

 | nzOffsetX           | The the X coordinate offset(px).                                                                                                                                                                               | `number`                                                           | `0`         |
 | nzOffsetY           | The the Y coordinate offset(px), only when placement is `'top'` or `'bottom'`.                                                                                                                                 | `number`                                                           | `0`         |

+### NZ_DRAWER_DATA

+NZ_DRAWER_DATA injection token is used to retrieve nzData in the custom component.
+The drawer created by the service method NzDrawerService.create() inject a NZ_DRAWER_DATA token (if nzContent is used as Component) to retrieve the parameters that have used to the 'nzContent component'
 ### NzDrawerRef

 #### Methods